zuhairabs/portfolio/content/blog/1-ace-the-titanic-kaggle-challenge copie/index.md

 title: How to score 0.8134 in Titanic Kaggle Challenge
 date: 2016-09-10 10:10:00 # YYYY-MM-DD - H:M:S
 author: Ahmed BESBES
+excerpt: Learn how to tackle a kaggle competition from the beginning till the end through data exploration, feature engineering, model building and fine-tuning
 tags: ['kaggle', 'classification', 'data science', 'titanic challenge', 'tutorial']
 ---